anannya0316/Resume-to-JSON/README.md

 Welcome to **Resume to JSON Parser**!
 This tool extracts structured information from resumes in PDF format and converts it into JSON.
 Perfect for automating resume data extraction!

+FYI : the app might take some time to show results so be patient!
+It is working!

 ## ✨ Features

 <ul>